JGIBristol/ask-jgi-handbook/pages/managers/access.md

 ## GitHub team

 All team members should be given push access to the [Ask-JGI Handbook](https://jgibristol.github.io/ask-jgi-handbook/) via the [Ask-JGI team in the JGIBristol organisation](https://github.com/orgs/JGIBristol/teams/Ask-JGI).

+## UCard access to Royal Fort House

+All team members should be given access to Royal Fort House for meetings.
+The JGI Manager can arrange for this access.